Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Luke 12:33.
 Sell your possessions and give to the poor.

 1 John 3:17.
-If anyone has this world’s good and sees his brother in need yet closes his ear against him, how does God’s love abide in him?
+If anyone has this world’s goods and sees his brother in need yet closes his ear against him, how does God’s love abide in him?

 Eph 4:28.
 Share with those in need.